ratatui/ratatui-website/src/content/docs/concepts/rendering/under-the-hood.md

 Every time your application calls `terminal.draw(|frame| ...)`, Ratatui passes into the closure a new instance of [`Frame`] which contains a mutable reference to an instance of `Buffer`.
-Ratatui widgets render to this intermediate buffer before any information is written to the terminal and any content rendered to a `Buffer` is only stored in `Buffer` that is attached to the frame during the `draw` call.
+Ratatui widgets render to this intermediate buffer before any information is written to the terminal and any content rendered to a `Buffer` is only stored in the `Buffer` that is attached to the frame during the `draw` call.
 This is in contrast to using a library like `crossterm` directly, where writing text to terminal can occur immediately.

 :::note

-ANSI Escape sequences for color and style that are stored in the cell's string content are not rendered as the style information is stored separately in the cell.
+ANSI Escape sequences for color and style that are stored in the cell's string content are not rendered, as the style information is stored separately in the cell.
 If your text has ANSI styling info, consider using the [`ansi-to-tui`](https://crates.io/crates/ansi-to-tui) crate to convert it to a `Text` value before rendering.
 You can learn more about the text related Ratatui features and displaying text [here](/recipes/render/display-text/).